leandro-mana/aws-terraform-serverless-example/README.md

 ```

 This example can be extended to different `environments` by adding the respective configuration in [cloudformation config](cloudformation/config/) and [terraform config](terraform/config/), then using as the flow shown above, changing the `<env>` in the Make target for the corresponding name.

+The [mypy](http://mypy-lang.org/) and the [pytest](https://docs.pytest.org/) configuration is scalable for a real project, but the unit tests added into the [test](./test/) folder is to show how to store them along with the configuration but are just an example of assertions.

 **NOTE:** To `destroy Cloudformation`, do it via the AWS Web Console, as the infrastructure defined in there implies an S3 Bucket, that has a Retain policy, plus it needs to be emptied before deletion.
 This is done for security reasons to simulate a production environment in where the Terraform states needs to be preserved.
 Regarding the AWS Environmental variables, when used in CICD, like [Github Actions](https://docs.github.com/en/actions), should be an [environment secret](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment), to use the same names on different environments.